kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

 <exercise name='Exercise 2.04: Project v1.1'>

-  Move the project into its own namespace as well.
+  Create a namespace for the project and move everything related to the project to that namespace.

 </exercise>

 ### Labels ###

 Labels are used to separate an application from others inside a namespace and to group different resources together.
 Labels are key-value pairs and they can be modified, added or removed at any time.
+Labels can also be added to almost anything.

-Labels are identifying and you can query resources that have a certain label.
+Labels can help us humans identify resources and Kubernetes can use them to act upon a group of resources.
+You can query resources that have a certain label.
+The labels are also used by selectors when they select objects.

 Let's look at the labels in *Deployment* yamls.
 This is the first yaml we created: